fylgja/site/src/components/button.md

 ```

 The buttons component is by default is blank with a soft focus and active color.
-Based on the root-fg color, which is black by default.
+Based on the `root-fg` color, which is black by default.

-Besides that the buttons component also comes with allot of CSS variables.
+Besides that the buttons component also comes with a lot of CSS variables.
-Which allow easier construction of specific btn styles via an modifier class.
+Which allow easier construction of specific button styles via a modifier class.

 ### Modifier classes